Satvikesh/portfolio/README.md

 # portfolio
-its a personal portfolio of mine
+its a personal portfolio of mine.its a part of assignment .
+Feel free to suggest changes.